Thank you for letting me share some details about my journey in becoming employed as a full-time Front-end Developer.

 Some background about me…

 I am a first-generation American and college graduate in my family.
 I have no formal education in technology and I wasn’t raised by tech-savvy parents.
-(Actually, I was raised by a single mom who recently just figured out how sort of use Facebook.)
+(Actually, I was raised by a single mom who recently just figured out how to use Facebook—sort of.)
+I also wasn’t the smartest kid in school, and I doubt any of my teachers thought I’d be going places.
+For full transparency, I was fairly reckless in school with little respect for myself and I had gotten into trouble a few times.

 I also identify as non-binary and pansexual and have a history of struggling with depression—though no depressive episode in recent years, thankfully.